roots/acorn/README.md

 ## Requirements

-See the full [installation](https://docs.roots.io/acorn/2.x/installation/) docs for requirements.
+See the full [installation](https://roots.io/acorn/docs/installation/) docs for requirements.

 ## Installation

-**The `main` branch currently tracks Acorn v3 which is in active development.
-Looking for Acorn v2 or the latest Acorn v3 beta release?
-[See releases](https://github.com/roots/acorn/releases).**

-To install Acorn in a Bedrock environment, navigate to your Bedrock directory and run the following command:
+Navigate to your Bedrock directory (recommended), or your Sage-bsaed theme directory, and run the following command:

 ```sh
 $ composer require roots/acorn